leafac/leafac.com/prose/playing-the-game-with-plt-redex/terms.md

             '○)
 ```

-We can group pegs and holes together in lists:
+We can group pegs and spaces together in lists:

 ```racket
 (test-equal (term (● ● ○))